 Contract liabilities relate to amounts invoiced or consideration received from customers, typically for the Company's CSS contracts, in advance of the Company's satisfaction of the associated performance obligation.
 Such contract liabilities are recognized as revenue when the performance obligation is satisfied.
 Contract liabilities are presented as deferred revenue on the condensed consolidated balance sheets.

-Revenue recognized during the three months ended March 31, 2022, which was included in the opening contract liability balance as of December 31, 2021 was \$2.3 million.
-Revenue recognized during the three months ended March 31, 2021, which was included in the opening contract liability balance as of December 31, 2020 was insignificant.
+Revenue recognized during the three and six months ended June 30, 2021 and 2020, which was included in the opening contract liability balance as of December 31, 2020 and 2019, respectively, was insignificant in each period.

-4. Fair Value
+5. Fair Value